s-hre/Apollo/README.md

 how did i do it..?
 I'm fast, and you're slow, thats how I did it.

-please if you can, help with my side project [ArtemisWeb](https://github.com/s-hre/ArtemisWeb)

 ## How to install
 Firstly, go to [Releases]([https://github.com/s-hre/Apollo-Project/releases/tag/v0.1](https://github.com/s-hre/Apollo/releases)) and install `apollo.bat`, you will see a `shaveinstaller.exe` but that is not needed,